$0+

 Notifications

-Sort Stack is capable of three different kinds of email notifications: Reminder, Imminent Deadline, and Overdue notifications.
+Sort Stack is capable of four different kinds of email notifications: Reminder, Imminent Deadline, Almost Due, and Overdue notifications.

 Reminder notifications will fire at the time set in the Reminder Time field of a task.
 Since assigning this task a time on or before now will almost immediately trigger a notification, it's recommended that you set the Reminder Time's date to at least one day in the future, set the time you want, and then revert the Reminder Time's date to today for tasks that you'd like to be reminded of during the same day you set them.